hakonko/QuizML/README.md

-# QuizML version 0.1
+# QuizML version 0.2

-A cozy little quiz app built with Python and Tkinter — perfect for reviewing IN3310 curriculum topics in a structured, interactive way.
+A little quiz app built with Python and PyQt — perfect for quizzing myself on mathematical and computer related curriculum.

 ## Features

 - Multiple choice questions loaded from CSV files
-- Support for LaTeX-rendered math formulas using `matplotlib`
+- Support for LaTeX-rendered math formulas
 - Radio buttons for answering questions
-- Final result screen with your score in percent
+- Create your own user and keep track of your quizzes
-- Clean 4-part GUI layout with questions, formulas, choices, and submission
+- Saving user data and quiz data encrypted

 ## Getting started